 Accurate identification of the root causes of a performance problem completely changes the context of your interactions with employees.
-You have to analyze to determine the cause of the problem.
-How you define the problem will determine the resolution you choose.
-If you define the symptom as the problem, you misdiagnose and begin handling symptoms rather than problems.
+You must analyze astutely to determine the true cause of the problem because, as I've said before, how you define the problem will determine the resolution you choose.
+If you define the symptom as the problem, you misdiagnose and begin covering up symptoms rather than addressing problems.

-In fact, misdiagnosis or dealing with the symptoms rather than the problem can kill performance-just as patients with misdiagnosed medical problems suffer.
-Let's say a patient goes to her doctor complaining of a headache, sore throat, runny nose and low-grade fever.
-She could have a sinus infection, seasonal allergy, the flu or a more serious, even life-threatening, medical condition.
+In fact, misdiagnosis or dealing with the symptoms rather than the problem leads to worse performance-just as patients with misdiagnosed medical problems suffer.
+Let's say a patient goes to her doctor complaining of a headache, sore throat, runny nose, and low-grade fever.
+She could have a sinus infection, seasonal allergies, the flu, or a more serious medical condition.
 If she takes cold medicine to clear up her runny nose and ibuprofen for her headache, she'll likely feel better.
-But if she has a serious undiagnosed ailment, she will only get sicker even if the medications relieve her symptoms temporarily.
-That's why over-the-counter preparations include the warning, "If symptoms persist, consult your physician."
+But if she has a serious undiagnosed ailment, she will only get sicker, even if the medications relieve her symptoms temporarily.
+That's why over-the-counter medications include the warning, "If symptoms persist, consult your physician."
 Along the same lines, if performance problems persist in the workplace even after training and coaching, you need to reconsider your diagnosis.

-Match the Solution with the Problem
+Match the Solution to the Problem

-Let's consider a credit union example-of Sally falling short of her cross-selling goals-to illustrate the ineffectiveness of focusing on symptoms rather than the performance problem.
+Let's consider the credit union example of Sally falling short of her cross-selling goals to illustrate the ineffectiveness of focusing on symptoms rather than performance problems.
 In Sally's case, she is unwilling and/or unable to cross-sell.
 Your first inclination might be that she needs more training, because she missed a sales skills workshop last month when she was on vacation.
 You send Sally to a sales skills seminar, but she still falls short of her cross-selling goal the following month.
 Your next approach is to train Sally on the job.
 She seems to respond to that one-on-one attention but continues to fall short of her cross-selling goals.
-At this point, you begin to believe that Sally is able but unwilling to cross-sell-that she falls in that big

-80 percent category of employees.
+At this point, you begin to believe that Sally is able but unwilling to cross-sell-that she falls in that big "80 percent" category of employees.
 Why?
 Because training should resolve performance problems of willing but unable employees, but not those of the able but unwilling.

-You hold a coaching meeting with Sally and explain that you're concerned because her goal is cross-selling 50 products a month, but in each of the last two months, she's only sold 40 products.
-You note that she's been through a workshop and some on-the-job training, so she ought to be able to make her goal, and you tell her she'll need to cross-sell 60 products during the coming month to get closer to her quarterly goal.
+You hold a coaching meeting with Sally and explain your concern-because her cross-selling goal is fifty products per month, but in each of the last two months she only sold forty products.
+You note that she's been through a workshop and some on-the-job training, so she ought to be able to make her goal, and you tell her she'll need to cross-sell sixty products during the coming month to get closer to her quarterly goal.

 Sally's response?
 Because she's a classic employee, she says simply, "I'll try."
 That's a response country club coaches love to hear.
 Sally will try.
 That's all you can ask of anyone, right?
 But another month comes and goes, and Sally still falls short of her goals.
 You hold another meeting, and Sally vows, "I'll try harder."
 You let it go at that for another month, but her poor performance continues.